thwbecker/interact/README.md

 Output from interact -h follows (run code for updated versions!)
 ________________________________________________________________________________
-main: binary: interact
+interact: internal double prec, A matrix double prec
-main: compiled for double precision on Apr  9 2023 at 19:29:33, initializing
+main: initializing on 2026-06-11 14:40:15 ncore: 1
-init: version: $Id: init.c,v 2.51 2011/01/09 02:02:43 becker Exp $
+interact: nu: 0.25000 mu: 1.000e+04 from properties.h, therefore lambda/mu: 1.00000 alpha: 0.66667
-init: compiled on Apr  9 2023 19:29:28
+init: compiled on Jun 11 2026 10:06:56, running in serial

 Interact: calculate fault stresses and displacements in a half space or in 2-D
           using a boundary element approach.

-Program reads in fault patch geometries (usually rectangular) and either solves for stresses and/or displacements in a one-step problem for various boundary conditions (sign-constrained or unconstrained), or for a simulated loading cycle where each patch follows a frictional constitutive law (e.g. Navier-Coulomb) and repetitive rupture is allowed during continuous `plate-tectonic` loading.
+Program reads in patch dividing a fault geometry and either solves for stresses and/or displacements in a one-step problem for various boundary conditions (sign (i.e. direction) constrained or unconstrained), or for a simulated loading cycle where each patch follows a frictional constitutive law (e.g. Navier-Coulomb) and repetitive rupture is allowed during continuous "plate-tectonic" loading.

-WHEN STRESSES (STRESS TENSOR COMPONENTS) OR PRESSURE ARE REFERRED TO, POSITIVE VALUES MEAN EXTENSIONAL AND COMPRESSIONAL REGIMES, RESPECTIVELY (PHYSICS CONVENTION).
+When stresses (stress tensor components) or pressure are referred to, positive values mean extensional and compressional regimes, respectively (physics convention).

 Output is written to files and in real-time to X11 if PGPLOT support was compiled in.
-(PGPlot support was compiled in.)
+(No PGPlot support, X11 output unavailable.
+Compile with USE_PGPLOT flag set, if wanted.)

 PetSc support was compiled in, providing limited access to parallel solves for one-step problems.
-      For LU solve, use    "-pc_factor_mat_solver_type scalapack -mat_type scalapack" or "-pc_factor_mat_solver_type elemental -mat_type elemental".
+      For direct solve, use    "-pc_factor_mat_solver_type scalapack -mat_type scalapack" or "-pc_factor_mat_solver_type elemental -mat_type elemental".
       For iterative solve "-ksp_type fgmres -pc_type none   -ksp_max_it 10000 -ksp_rtol 1.0e-8" or
                           "-ksp_type fgmres -pc_type jacobi -ksp_max_it 10000 -ksp_rtol 1.0e-8".
       Check the makefile for other solver options and MPI settings.
       When running a one-step computation, will also compute stress fields in parallel.

-(1) The fault geometry is input via the file `geom.in`,
+(1) The fault geometry is input via the file "geom.in",
     a list of fault patches.
-    This file has the following (`patch`) format for rectangular faults or point sources (free format ASCII list of parameters):
+    This file has the following ("patch") format for regular, rectangular (Okada) faults or point sources (free format ASCII list of parameters):

     x_0 y_0 z_0 strike_0 dip_0 hlength_0 hwidth_0 group_0 ...